s-expressionists/Cleavir/CST-to-AST/README.md

 # Basic use

 The main entry point is the `cst-to-ast` function.
-This function takes three parameters: the CST, and the environmentand system to compile it with respect to.
+This function takes three parameters: the client, the CST and the environment.
 It converts the CST to an AST and returns it.

 The `cst-to-ast:*compiler*` variable should be bound to indicate to CST-to-AST how it should deal with top level forms and `load-time-value`.
 The value can be any of the symbols `cl:eval`, `cl:compile`, or `cl:compile-file`.